Skip to Main Content

 The President shall annually in writing provide to senior administrative personnel of the University and to the Constituent Associations the name of the individual or position title of the person who shall assume temporary leadership, in case of the absence of the University President due to any cause, including death and incapacitating illness.
 This person shall serve in the position of the President until action is taken by the University Board of Trustees.

 • Section 2.
-The Vice President for Academic Affairs
+The Provost and Vice President for Academic and Student Affairs

-The Vice President for Academic Affairs shall be a non-voting ex-officio member of all College faculties and University councils and committees concerned with academic matters, except as provided herein.
+The Provost and Vice President for Academic and Student Affairs shall be a non-voting ex-officio member of all College faculties and University councils and committees concerned with academic matters, except as provided herein.

-The Vice President for Academic Affairs shall be appointed by the President, with the advice of the Constituent Associations, and shall continue in the position at the pleasure of the President.
-Each year, the faculty shall evaluate the Vice President for Academic Affairs' performance as an administrative and academic leader and shall provide the results of the evaluation to the University President.
+The Provost and Vice President for Academic and Student Affairs shall be appointed by the President, with the advice of the Constituent Associations, and shall continue in the position at the pleasure of the President.
+Each year, the faculty shall evaluate the Provost and Vice President for Academic and Student Affairs' performance as an administrative and academic leader and shall provide the results of the evaluation to the University President.
 All academic administrators, library faculty, and the regular University faculty will be provided an opportunity to participate in this evaluation.

-When a vacancy occurs in the Vice President for Academic Affairs' position, the University President shall announce the vacancy and the qualifications for a successor.
-The President shall form a search committee: up to 9 members to be elected by the Faculty Association, and up to 2 members each to be added by the USPS, Student Government, and A and P Associations.
+When a vacancy occurs in the Provost and Vice President for Academic and Student Affairs' position, the University President shall announce the vacancy and the qualifications for a successor.
+The President shall form a search committee: up to 9 members to be elected by the Faculty Association, and up to 2 members each to be added by the USPA, Student Government, and A&P Associations.
 The President may appoint additional members, so long as the elected faculty remain in the majority.
-The committee shall present a list of qualified candidates, from which the President shall appoint a Vice President for Academic Affairs or announce that the position remains vacant, in which case the process of filling the vacancy shall begin anew.
+The committee shall present an ordered list of qualified candidates.
+The President shall consider the committee's list in appointing the Provost and Vice President for Academic and Student Affairs.
+If an appointment is not made, the process of filling the vacancy shall begin anew.

 • Section 3.
 Other Administrators